dingo-gw/dingo-T1/README.md

 ## Tutorial: Inference with the DINGO-T1 model
-The goal of this tutorial is to demonstrate how to download and perform inference with the DINGO-T1 model on the event GW190701_203306.
+The goal of this tutorial is to demonstrate how to download and perform inference with the DINGO-T1 model on an example event.
 We will analyze the event GW190701_203306 with different detector configurations (H vs. HL vs. HLV) which replicates an example study from the paper, and compare the posterior distributions: